Ruiding1/UIC/README.md

-# L2IC
+# UIC

-This is the official code of our paper "Learning to Image Composition for Disentanglement, Clustering and Segmentation"
+This is the official code of our paper "Unsupervised Image Composition for Disentanglement, Clustering and Segmentation"

 ------